Roth solo 401(k): What it is and who should get one

 SIMPLE IRA

 A SIMPLE IRA is a small business retirement plan limited to companies with 100 or fewer employees.
 The main appeal with this option is that there’s minimal paperwork for the business owner.
-Employee contribution limits for a SIMPLE IRA are $14,000 for 2022, with a limit of $17,000 for those age 50 and older.
-There is also a mandatory employer contribution as well, and employers are required to fully match employees’ contributions up to three percent of salary or make non-elective contributions of up to two percent of all employees’ salary.
+Employee contribution limits for a SIMPLE IRA are $16,000 in 2024 and $16,500 in 2025, plus a catch-up contribution of $3,500 for those age 50 and older.
+There is also a mandatory employer contribution as well, and employers are required to fully match employees’ contributions up to 3 percent of salary or make non-elective contributions of up to 2 percent of all employees’ salary.

 A SIMPLE IRA can also be used by someone who is self-employed.
 There are restrictions on rolling a SIMPLE IRA over within the first two years that the plan was opened.